jakzo/SlzMods/projects/bonelab-timer/README.md

 ## Livesplit Integration

 Because no Livesplit autosplitter exists for the game yet and it's hard to create one, there is an autosplitter which is controlled by this mod.
-To install it:
+For the autosplitter to work, this mod must be installed and running.
+To set up the autosplitter:

 - Download the [BonelabSpeedrunTimer.asl](https://raw.githubusercontent.com/jakzo/SlzSpeedrunTools/main/projects/bonelab-timer/scripts/BonelabSpeedrunTimer.asl) autosplitter (right click on [this link](https://raw.githubusercontent.com/jakzo/SlzSpeedrunTools/main/projects/bonelab-timer/scripts/BonelabSpeedrunTimer.asl) -> save link)
 - Start Livesplit and edit layout settings (right click -> edit layout)